abuicke/tarot/major arcana/(6) The Lovers/(6) The Lovers.md

 ### Reversed

-1) Issues with relationships, e.g. lack of communication between friends.
+1) Issues with relationships, e.g. lack of communication between friends, feeling distant and isolated from those you have a relationship with.